What is Chroming?

 Esra Haynes, age 13, died from cardiac arrest after chroming deodorant with friends.
 Avenues Recovery

 These two nightmarish stories serve as stark reminders of the incredible danger involved in any form of inhalant abuse.
-Although it might seem harmless and fun (“But everybody does it!”), severe injury and even death can occur as a result.
+Although it might seem harmless and fun, and your child might use the excuse that “everybody does it!”, severe injury and even death can occur as a result.

 Is Chroming Addictive?